joey-xyz/website/content/posts/i-built-a-website-in-21-days.md

 *Figure 5.
 Desktop Anatole theme, Portfolio*

-Illustrated in the above About, Home, and Portfolio screengrabs, here’s the [link to full original sample site](https://anatole-demo.netlify.app/) in case you want to tour it yourself.
+Illustrated in the above About, Home, and Portfolio screengrabs, here’s the [link to the full original sample site](https://anatole-demo.netlify.app/) in case you want to tour it yourself.
 And since you’re on my site, can you spot the differences from this original?

 ## Development